sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-792	Number of Matching Subsequences    		47.8%	Medium
+given a list of words, find number of words which is subsequence of string s.
+- check if subsequence will be O(N)
+- store each char's index and do binary search
+->>

 <<-798	Smallest Rotation with Highest Score    		44.6%	Hard
 given an array and you can pick a index k and rotate k to n-1 to left. after rotation, any elements <=index worth 1 point.
 A[i] is from 0 t0 n-1. return the max score we could receive.